1st October 2014

 We've been working with the Bristol School of Graduate Education to explore how we can create and maintain socially cohesive cities that suit the needs of citizens of all ages.
 This report, Towards The All-Age-Friendly City draws together this work.

-The report finds that inter-generational trust, built through frequent encounters and better-designed housing and transport is key to an all-age-friendly city.
+finds that inter-generational trust, built through frequent encounters and better-designed housing and transport is key to an all-age-friendly city.
 The report depicts possible ideas for improving cities, from digital aids for encouraging accidental encounters between generations, to sentiment mapping and modular housing for intergenerational relationships.
 It explores how shared service hubs could bring generations together, as well as skill-based currencies and digital platforms that could enable a shift from generations co-habiting in public space to true sharing.